 Carolyn on Healthcare

-Healthcare is an acute crisis.
+Our healthcare system is in an acute crisis.
 We need affordable, quality healthcare for all.
 Our healthcare system costs significantly more per capita than any other country in the developed world—and the destruction of the Affordable Care Act has real consequences for our community.
-Reforming our healthcare system is a pocketbook issue, a moral issue, and an issue of democratic accountability.
+We can do better and I will fight for a system that puts patients before profits.

 My own family struggles with the cost of healthcare.
 My mother cared for my aging and very sick father until both recently passed.
-She couldn't come visit us in Suwanee because all of her discretionary income was eaten up paying for medications, including ones to treat my father’s diabetes.
+She couldn't come visit us in Suwanee because all of her income was eaten up paying for medications, including ones to treat my father’s diabetes.
 Between 2002 and 2013, the price of insulin has tripled, and in 2017 it continued to rise.
-Where my parents used to hit their yearly cap for drug insurance in November, in 2017 they reached it in July.
+My parents used to hit their yearly cap for drug insurance in November, in 2017, they started reaching it in July.

 Why is the cost increasing?
 One reason is that Congress has prevented Medicare from using its purchasing power to negotiate a better deal on drug prices.
 And why have they done this?
 Because pharmaceutical companies give lots and lots of money to politicians.
 In 2016, these companies gave $60 million to representatives in Congress.